lazarohcm/superheroes/README.md

 * To create a hero, at least a nickname should be provided (Some heroes might not have a name, origin or known powers)
 * Also at least one image should be provided
+* When viewing a superhero, I decided not to show the fields which there is no information to retrieve form the database